sjtaylor-9/LHCb-D0-asymmetry-2/README.md

 A miniforge environment containing the libraries from ```ennvironment.yaml``` can be created using ```mamba env create -f environment.yaml -n D0-asymmetry```. ```environment.yaml``` includes all of the necessary python libraries needed, apart from ```LHCbStyle```, which can be installed using: ```mamba install -c conda-forge lhcbstyle```.

 The different scripts can be run individually (note that a different set of arguments is required for each), or as a whole using the bash script *main.sh*.
-In order to use *main.sh* 4 arguments are required.
+In order to use ```main_processing.sh``` 5 arguments are required.
 These are:
-- The path where the output should be written
+- The path where the output should be written,
-- The year the data to be used was taken [16, 17, 18]
+- The year the data to be used was taken [16, 17, 18],
-- The size or amount of data to be used [small, medium, large, 1, 2, 3, 4, 5, 6, 7, 8]
+- The size or amount of data to be used [1-800].
+The integers must be in steps of 10,
-- Whether a binned fit should be performed (otherwise unbinned fit) [y, Y, n, N]
+- Whether a binned fit should be performed (otherwise unbinned fit) [y, Y, n, N],
+- The name of the model to be used.

-Here is an example of how to call *main.sh*:
+Here is an example of how to call ```main_processing.sh```:
 ```
-bash main.sh example 18 large y
+bash main_processing.sh 2018 18 100 y Model_1
 ```
-This should produce the same output as shown in the folder *example* (still to be implemented).
 ## Credits
 A large amount of the scripts uses or is inspired by the code written by Camille Jarvis-Stiggants and Michael England during their MPhys project and Marc Oriol Pérez in his summer internship.
+The detection asymmetry scripts were written by Aodh\'{a}n Burke for his PhD thesis and the ```runpythia.cpp``` script was written by Suzanne Klaver for her study of the $D^\pm$ mesons.

 **Authors:** Sam Taylor (samuel.taylor-9@student.manchester.ac.uk) and Laxman Seelan (laxman.seelan@student.manchester.ac.uk)/ **Last modified:** 8th March 2024